Things Are Going To Change. Here's What We Should Do

 If we are going to blow out the budget anyway, let's sell a few trillion dollars of 100-year, 1% bonds and use all the proceeds on infrastructure projects over the next four years.

 No techno wizardry like high-speed trains.
 Stick to the foundationals, like replacing our roads, bridges, water systems, and upgrading our electricity grid.
 This may seem radical, but the world can absorb those bonds along with the other bonds we will need to sell.

 The process will get a bit prickly, but we'll figure it out.
 And we don't have to issue the entire amount on day one.
 Rather, just as the money is needed, which reduces inflationary risk.

-That will put people back to work—in particular, those people whose jobs are no longer viable.
-And we actually get something for all that money—revitalized infrastructure that will last for generations.
+That will put people back to work - in particular, those people whose jobs are no longer viable.
+And we actually get something for all that money - revitalized infrastructure that will last for generations.
 Gods know we need to spend money on infrastructure.
 It is crumbling.

 Fourth, I hate to say this.
 I truly do.
 But we may be in a period like at the end of WWII where the Fed controlled the entirety of the yield curve.
 Maybe this is the Great Reset 1.0, or a good practice round.
 Let's do what we can and learn from it.

-None of us wanted this crisis and it’s certainly not good.
+None of us wanted this crisis, and it's certainly not good.
 But we can take this lemon and make lemonade.
-Or at least we have the opportunity.
+Or at least, we have the opportunity.

 Disclosure: I/we have no positions in any stocks mentioned, and no plans to initiate any positions within the next 72 hours.
 I wrote this article myself, and it expresses my own opinions.
 I am not receiving compensation for it.
 I have no business relationship with any company whose stock is mentioned in this article.